diogommpr/PORDATA-data-integration-analysis/README.md

 The data used in this project were obtained from publicly available datasets provided by INE.

-Examples of datasets used:
+The following datasets were used: [TUDO POR MUNICIPIO]
+- Resident population by sex and age group (INE link)
+- Crude mortality rate (INE link)
+- Infant mortality rate (INE link)
+- Crude birth rate (INE link)
+- Unemployment by age group (INE link)
+- Average monthly income (INE link)
+- Number of pharmacies (INE link)
-- Dataset A: brief description (INE link)
+- Crimes by category (INE link)
-- Dataset B: brief description (INE link)
+- Crude nuptiality rate (INE link)
-- Dataset C: brief description (INE link)
+- Crude divorce rate (INE link)

 ## Methodology
 The project followed these main steps: